Bullseye (Marvel Comics): Powers and abilities

 Bullseye has an innate ability to throw virtually any object as a projectile with incredible accuracy and with enough force to be lethal.
-Some of his accomplishments include lacerating a person's throat with a thrown playing card, spitting his own tooth through a human skull, tossing a paper airplane to a distant rooftop, cutting a person's throat with a straw, killing four people with screws, and killing a person with a toothpick thrown through a window from a hundred yards away.
-Aside from his ability to throw projectiles with lethal accuracy, Bullseye is also a skilled hand-to-hand combatant, and has been trained in Karate.
+Some of his accomplishments include lacerating a person's throat with a thrown playing card or with a drinking straw, spitting his own tooth through a human skull, tossing a paper airplane to a distant rooftop, cutting a person's throat, killing people with screws, and killing a person with a toothpick thrown through a window from a hundred yards away.
+Aside from his ability to throw projectiles with lethal accuracy, Bullseye is also a skilled hand-to-hand combatant and has been trained in karate.
 He is also extremely talented in the use of edged/throwing weapons and conventional firearms.
 Bullseye has exceptional physical conditioning, with the agility, reflexes, stamina, and speed of a professional athlete.
 Bullseye also has a high pain tolerance.

-After falling from a building, many of Bullseye's bones were reinforced with strips of adamantium.
-This has increased his resistance to injury in unarmed combat and allows him to perform acrobatic maneuvers that would fracture ordinary human bones.
+After falling from a building, many of Bullseye's bones were reinforced with adamantium.
+This has increased his resistance to injury in unarmed combat and allows him to perform acrobatic maneuvers that would fracture ordinary bones.
 Unlike Wolverine, whose adamantium was implanted using stolen and incomplete notes on the bonding process and who survived only because of his mutant healing factor, Bullseye's surgery was performed properly by Lord Dark Wind himself, and thus included the special herb treatment which prevents the body from being destroyed by the implantation.

 Bullseye has a compulsive need to study his targets' histories, abilities, and relationships before engaging them.
 He employs this information to attempt to anticipate his opponents' movements in combat.
 This compulsion often crosses from the professional into the personal, such as Bullseye's obsession with Elektra.
 Due to a mutual head injury, Bullseye was able to sense Daredevil's presence psychically for a brief time.